-Location:
+Staff and Location:

 The OGE office is located on the first floor of O'Hara Hall.
 The office is open Monday through Friday from 8:30 a.m. to 4:30 p.m.
-Students are welcome to "drop in" to speak to staff during office hours, but if individual attention is desired, it is highly recommended that you make an appointment.

-Appointments can be made by contacting the OGE staff via the email address studyabroad@scranton.edu
+Students are welcome to "drop in" during office hours, but if individual attention is desired, it is highly recommended that you make an appointment.
+Appointments can be made by contacting the OGE administrative assistant or the directors via email or phone.